 By this point, hopefully most of your guest list has responded so you can start to get an accurate head count to give to both your venue and caterer.
 Of those that have not yet responded, reach out and see what their plans are.

 It’s time to let those in your bridal party and immediate family members know the official plans for your rehearsal dinner/ceremony.
 Be sure to finalize your dinner reservation or catering headcount at this time as well.

 Just in case…do one final dress fitting to make sure your gown fits like a glove!
 You never know how things may have changed since your initial alterations appointment…

 Now that you have a more accurate idea of the number of attendees, figure out how much alcohol you will need to purchase.
-There are a number of alcohol purchasing calculators online that will give you a ballpark number of bottles of wine, cases/kegs of beer, and hard alcohol to purchase based on the number of guests you input, how many will actually be drinking, etc. While we do allow kegs, we typically recommend purchasing cases of beer as apposed to kegs simply because it is easier in every way imaginable—less stress getting the beer there, you can purchase more styles/flavor options, and whatever you have leftover you can actually take home and enjoy later!
-Please note that the only hard alcohols we allow here are Brandy and Cognac.
+There are a number of alcohol purchasing calculators online that will give you a ballpark number of bottles of wine and cases/kegs of beer to purchase based on the number of guests you input, how many will actually be drinking, etc. While we do allow kegs, we typically recommend purchasing cases of beer as apposed to kegs simply because it is easier in every way imaginable—less stress getting the beer there, you can purchase more styles/flavor options, and whatever you have leftover you can actually take home and enjoy later!

 This is more of a crossing all t’s and dotting all i’s sort of list item.
 You should have everything booked (at least all the big things as previously mentioned in the 6–8 month section), but it is always a good idea to confirm that everything is good to go.
 If there are any final details you’ve decided to add on, definitely get those taken care of now as well!